 - Powerful customer management – From viewing customer history to checking out which people buy which types of products, the customer management area fuels the way you target market your customers and serve them with your support.
 After all, you're far more likely to increase your conversions if you have a graph and full spreadsheet of which customers are more likely to buy one shirt over the other.
 This way you can send direct emails to the customer with relevant information.
 I also like the customer management for helping your users.
 If someone calls in about a recent purchase, you better hope that your system quickly delivers the details to you.

 - Discount codes and promotions – Discount codes and promotions are sometimes a little different for physical and digital products.
 The same goes for memberships and subscriptions or even when selling services online.
 However, it all starts with a simple area for people to punch in their promotional codes, along with a spot to generate these codes and ensure they aren't used improperly.
-My favorite type of discount system gives you far more options than you need.
+My favourite type of discount system gives you far more options than you need.
 For example, I would want to have the ability to have a coupon work for only a certain item or amount of money being spent.

 - Advanced reporting – WordPress has a modern and simple dashboard.
 Luckily, this means that you can check out your site stats without going to a special tab.
 In terms of WordPress ecommerce plugins, I want to have a snapshot of my most basic online selling stats, along with a more advanced page for seeing graphs and charts and exportable documents.
 For example, net and gross sales amounts should be on the dashboard, while a breakdown of your refunds might be located elsewhere.
 I've also noticed that some of the ecommerce plugins offer reports through mobile apps, moving them up a few pegs in my book.